bkeith-bch/adetfs-fitbit-tool/README.md

 This file is for automation of the script.
 Automation will use the time delta between last extraction and last synctime.
 As a default the tool is meant to be run once a week.
 If run more seldom, make sure that all the data is being collected (Fitbit has rate limit of 150 queries per hour).

-In this Batch file, you will need to add the directory of your Python virtualenvironment (if any), your python.exe file for that environment and the directory of this software main_file.
+In this Batch file, you will need to add the directory of your Python virtualenvironment (if any), your python.exe file for that environment and the directory of this ADETfs main file.

-Then you can use Windows Task Scheduler to schedule this file to be run once a week.
+You can use Windows Task Scheduler to schedule this file to be run once a week.
 At the beginning the file has simple check to verify that internet connection is on.
 If not it will sleep 10 minutes as a default before trying again.
 Loop will run 5 times and if no connection is established the execution will end and report can be find from the error.log.

 ### Client ID and Client Secret: